-- The MediaRenderer's <deviceClockInfo> data matches against a MediaServer's <deviceClockInfo> data.
+- a) The MediaRenderer's <deviceClockInfo> data matches against a MediaServer's <deviceClockInfo> data.
 Specifically, the values of <syncProtocolID>, <masterClockID>, and <supportedTimestamps> need to match between the devices.
-The supportedTimestamps@protocol and supportedTimestamps@format on both endpoints must also match using comparison conventions established for the first and third fields of protocolInfo values. - Given a matched <deviceClockInfo> from both MediaRenderer and MediaServer, the MediaRenderer's supportedTimestamps@protocol and supportedTimestamps@format (from the matched <deviceClockInfo>) must also match the first and third fields of the content's res@protocol, respectively. - Lastly, the content's <upnp:clockSync> information (acquired from a MediaServer's ContentDirectory Service) must reference the same MediaServer's <deviceClockInfo> data.
+The supportedTimestamps@protocol and supportedTimestamps@format on both endpoints must also match using comparison conventions established for the first and third fields of protocolInfo values. - b) Given a matched <deviceClockInfo> from both MediaRenderer and MediaServer, the MediaRenderer's supportedTimestamps@protocol and supportedTimestamps@format (from the matched <deviceClockInfo>) must also match the first and third fields of the content's res@protocol, respectively. - c) Lastly, the content's <upp:clockSync> information (acquired from a MediaServer's ContentDirectory service) must reference the same MediaServer's <deviceClockInfo> data.
 Specifically the upnp:clockSync@deviceClockInfoID must also match against the deviceClockInfo@id and upnp:clockSync@supportedTimestampsID must also match against the supportedTimestamps@id.
-See section 2.6.21 in [CDS] for more information about comparing <deviceClockInfo> against <upnp:clockSync>.
+See Annex D.21 in ContentDirectory service [7] for more information about comparing <deviceClockInfo> against <upup:clockSync>.